For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 3) Give Likeminded People a Way to Find You

-You know when you’re just starting out with something, you’re constantly seeking out other people that are like you?
+When you’re just starting out with something, you constantly seek out other people like you.

 Whether it’s people you want to learn from, commiserate with, or just geek out about your shared interests – we’re always looking for those similar minds.